 How did your work for Meditricks change over the years?

 Work has changed a lot, in the visuals, topics, and complexity of the pieces.
 I remember back in the day that the pieces were just elements floating in the picture.
 Now the pieces are full environments in which the characters “live” and interact with each other.

 The quality has improved a lot since then.
 Characters, backgrounds, light and overall design are so much nicer looking than it was before.

 I have improved a lot of hand in hand with Meditricks.
-I have to thank the trust and creative freedom Meditricks has given me to improve the visuals of the pieces.
+I have to thank the trust and creative freedom Meditricks has given to me to improve the visuals of the pieces.

 Over the years, I got familiarized with a lot of characters and how the scenes usually work so its (relatively) easier.
-I also got familiarize on how the different sketchers work – so if I receive an assignment from this sketcher I need to look closer because she/he puts a lot of small but important details; or another sketcher is good at making the characters interact with each other but I need to separate their layers because they mean different things and stuff.
+I also got familiarized on how the different sketchers work – so if I receive an assignment from this sketcher I need to look closer because she/he puts a lot of small but important details; or another sketcher is good at making the characters interact with each other but I need to separate their layers because they mean different things and stuff.
 And over the years , I gained confidence (just a little bit) on judging what I can improve or emphasize on a piece if needed 🙂

 Do you prefer certain characters and/or scenarios?

 I always prefer organic over mechanical things.
 So I prefer scenarios with nature, drapery,and people (or aliens) but that's only because I'm not good with robots and mechs.
-I also like small setting scenarios – like the early pieces we did in pharmacology like Aspirin and Mitarzapin– where the scene takes place in a single room because I can put more details on the characters because they are bigger :))
+I also like small setting scenarios – like the early pieces we did in pharmacology like Aspirin and Mirtazapin– where the scene takes place in a single room because I can put more details on the characters because they are bigger :))